BerndHagen/Medio-YouTube-Converter/README.md

 - Select the desired format and adjust preferences such as buffer size to match your requirements.

 ### Step 2: Download Content

-Once your settings are configured, follow these steps to download content:

 1. **Launch Medio Converter:**
    - Open the application.